Sahana1230spec/FitGenie/README.md

 # FitGenie 🧞‍♀️

-> **AI-powered Outfit Generator** - Your personal styling assistant that creates perfect outfit combinations using advanced AI technology.
+> **AI-Powered Outfit Generator** - Your personal styling assistant that creates perfect outfit combinations using advanced AI technology.

-Built with **React** (frontend) and **Node.js + Express** (backend), FitGenie transforms your wardrobe preferences into stunning, personalized outfit suggestions instantly!
+FitGenie is a full-stack web application that transforms your style preferences into stunning, personalized outfit suggestions instantly using cutting-edge AI algorithms.

 ---